Fiona O'Keeffe

 Fiona O'Keeffe (born May 24, 1998) is an American long-distance runner.
-She is best known for winning the 2024 United States Olympic Marathon Trials in her marathon debut, qualifying her for the 2024 Paris Olympics where she did not finish (DNF).
+She is best known for being the first woman to win the United States Olympic Marathon Trials in her marathon debut, and in that same race being the youngest woman to win an Olympic Trials marathon, in 2024 at age 25.

 Athletics career

 High School

 As a prep for Davis Senior High School in her hometown of Davis, California, O'Keeffe won the 2016 CIF California State Meet title in the 3200 meters and was a two-time state cross country champion.
 Fiona O'Keeffe won 2014 Gatorade California Cross Country Runner of the Year.

 She also ran 15:56.84 for 5000 metres at the 2016 USATF U20 Outdoor Championships, making her the 6th-fastest US high school performer of all time.

 Stanford University

-O'Keeffe competed as a part of the Stanford Cardinal track and field program from 2016 to 2020.
+O'Keeffe competed as a part of the Stanford Cardinal track and field program, from 2016 to 2020.
 At Stanford, Fiona O'Keeffe won 2019 Pac-12 Conference cross country championships title in 19:32.7 and earned eight NCAA Division I All-American championship awards, with a best placing of 3rd at the 2019 NCAA Division I Indoor Track and Field Championships in the 5000 m.